Now accepting new clients. Office located in Hartford, CT. — In-person & Virtual.

 Couples Therapy

-For couples who want to genuinely understand what’s happening between them — not just fight better, but see each other more clearly and move from that clarity with more honesty and intention.
+For couples who want to genuinely understand what’s happening between them — not justhow to “fight nicer” but see each other more clearly and relate with more honesty, kindness, and intention.

 03